 About the Port

-The first destination for the cruise is Valletta which is towards the South-East end of the island and is Malta's capital.
-Malta lies about 50 miles South of Italy and 207 miles North of Italy.
-It has been inhabited since about 5,900 BC and has historically been an important naval base in turn to the Phoenicians, Carthaginians, Romans, Greeks, Byzantines, Arabs, Normans, Sicilians, Spanish, Knights of St. John, French, and British.
-It became a British colony in 1815 and has been independent in 1964.
+The first destination for the cruise is Malta's capital Valletta which is towards the South-East end of the island.
+Malta lies about 50 miles South of Italy and 180 miles East of Tunisia.
+It has been inhabited since about 5,900 BC and over the last two millennia has been an important naval base in turn to the Phoenicians, Carthaginians, Romans, Greeks, Byzantines, Arabs, Normans, Sicilians, Spanish, Knights of St. John, French, and British.
+It became a British colony in 1815 and has been independent since 1964.

-The attraction of Valletta is its harbour and a number of 16th Century building constructed by the Knights Hospitallers including fortifications, churches and gardens.
+The attraction of Valletta is its harbour and a number of 16th Century buildings constructed by the Knights Hospitallers including fortifications, churches and gardens.

-The next leg of our journey to Santorin is about 540 nautical miles and we expect to arrive at about 08:00 tomorrow after sailing through the night.
+It is about 540 nautical miles to Santorin and we expect to arrive at about 08:00 tomorrow after sailing through the night.

 The Spanish Civil War